-What 6 of the 7 Countries With the Most COVID-19 Cases Have In Common
+What 6 Of The 7 Countries With The Most COVID-19 Cases Have In Common

 The World Health Organization has raised alarms about Turkmenistan despite its continued insistence that it has no cases.

 But on paper at least Turkmenistan looks like it has far less of a COVID-19 problem than Peru, which has tested aggressively and openly reported results.
-Peru has a testing rate of roughly 70,000 tests per 1 million people — a rate more than 5 times the global average.
+Peru has a testing rate of roughly 70,000 tests per 1 million people — a rate more than five times the global average.

 Even with the marked differences in middle income countries — everything from governance to public sentiment to economic structure — there are certain commonalities.
 It is clear that middle-income countries face similar risks as wealthier nations for coronavirus outbreaks but have far fewer resources to deal with them.